-- 1.1 That the Board notes the Public Health commissioning intentions for 2014-15. - 2.
-RELEVANT PREVIOUS DISCUSSIONS AND WHERE HELD - 2.1 Not applicable. - 3.
-LINK AND IMPLICATIONS FOR STRATEGIC PARTNERSHIP-WIDE GOALS (SUSTAINABLE COMMUNITY STRATEGY; HEALTH AND WELL-BEING STRATEGY; COMMISSIONING STRATEGIES) - 3.1 The proposed commissioning intentions align with and support delivery of the Health and Well-Being Strategy and the commitments outlined in this first annual performance report of the Strategy, presented at the Board in November 2013. - 3.2 Specifically the four themes of the Health and Well-Being Strategy are supported by various Public Health programmes and initiatives as summarised in the table below:
+3. CORPORATE PRIORITIES AND POLICY CONSIDERATIONS

-Preparation for Healthy Well-Being in the How we Live Care when Needed
+- 3.1 The proposed commissioning intentions align with, and support delivery of, the Health and Well-Being Strategy 2012-15 and the commitments outlined in the first annual performance report of the Strategy, presented at the Health and Wellbeing Board in November 2013. - 3.2 Specifically the four themes of the Health and Well-Being Strategy are supported by various Public Health programmes and initiatives as summarised in the table below:

-Life Community
+Preparation for Healthy Life Well-Being in the Community How we Live Care when Needed

-Sexual Health ✓ ✓
+Sexual Health riealtry Life √ the Community √ Needed

-School Nursing including NCMP √ √
+School Nursing including NCMP ✓ ✓

-Drugs √ √ ✓ ✓
+Drugs ✓ ✓ ✓ ✓

-Alcohol √ √ ✓ ✓
+Alcohol ✓ ✓ ✓ ✓

-Health Checks √ √ ✓
+Health Checks ✓ ✓ √

-Smoking cessation ✓ ✓ ✓ ✓
+Smoking cessation √ √ ✓ √

-Healthy weight and healthy eating ✓ √ ✓
+Healthy weight and healthy eating √ √ √

-Lifestyle Interventions ✓ ✓ ✓ ✓
+Lifestyle Interventions √ √ √ √

 Employment √ ✓

-Self Care ✓ ✓ ✓
+Self Care √ √ ✓

-Active Leisure (Leisure Centres) √ ✓ √
+Active Leisure (Centres) ✓ ✓ √